 A packed Hammond Theatre audience was treated to a compelling insight into UK and international affairs from Fraser Nelson, leading columnist at The Times and former editor of The Spectator.

-Observing that we are in a period where history is being remade week by week, Mr Nelson drew on some of The Times’ most iconic recent editorial cartoons to shed light on many of the crises currently reshaping global and domestic power.
+Observing that history is being made week by week, Mr Nelson drew on some of The Times’ recent editorial cartoons to shed light on many of the crises currently reshaping global and domestic power.
 From the deepening conflict in the Middle East and its shockwaves through global markets, to President Trump’s unpredictable approach to international diplomacy, Fraser Nelson warned that long-standing geopolitical norms are being fundamentally challenged.

-The event drew Hamptonians from across the year groups, alongside members of the wider Hampton community and pupils from partner school Reach Academy.
-A lively question-and-answer session followed, with the audience covering topics from the future direction of the Trump presidency to …….
+The event drew Hamptonians from across the year groups, alongside members of the wider Hampton community and pupils from partner school Reach Academy and concluded with a lively question-and-answer session.

 Back to All Articles